Staff in the Department of French

 Professor Christopher Lloyd, MA PGCE Oxon; PhD Warwick

 After studying at Brasenose College, Oxford and Warwick University, I worked as a teacher of English for three years in French universities, before being appointed temporary lecturer in French at Durham in 1980 (subsequently gaining promotion to lecturer, senior lecturer and professor).
 In 1992, I was a visiting professor in the English Department at Dijon University.
 From 1997 to 2000, I was Head of the School of Modern European Languages at Durham, and from 2002 to 2006 Director of Undergraduate studies and Chair of the School’s Teaching and Learning Committee.
-I was Chair of the Exams Boards from 2008 to 2010 and am currently Head of French.
+I was Chair of the Exams Boards from 2008 to 2010 and Head of French from 2010 to 2013.

-My teaching covers a wide range of courses at undergraduate and postgraduate level on nineteenth and twentieth-century literature and culture, as well as written French language.
-I have recently supervised PhD students researching on Maupassant and Barrès and Darien, and am happy to supervise research on fin-de-siècle fiction and film and literature related to World War Two.
-I am currently co-supervising two students working on World War II narratives, and one working on urban mysteries in 19th-century popular fiction.
+My teaching has covered a wide range of courses at undergraduate and postgraduate level on nineteenth and twentieth-century literature and culture, as well as written French language.
+I have recently supervised PhD students researching on fin-de-siècle fiction, film and literature related to World War Two, and science fiction.

-I am currently collaborating with Professor Margaret Atack of Leeds University on a major three-year joint project related to cultural representations of the Occupation of France during World War Two.
-Our application for funding of c. £370,000 from the Arts and Humanities Research Council was successful in June 2006.
+I recently collaborated with Professor Margaret Atack of Leeds University on a major joint project related to cultural representations of the Occupation of France during World War Two.
+Our application for funding of c. £450,000 from the Arts and Humanities Research Council was successful in June 2006.
 For further details, go to:

 - 2007 Henri-Georges Clouzot, Manchester University Press, ix + 190 pp.